 "In art it is hard to say anything as good as: saying nothing."
 Ludwig Wittgenstein

-Originating from the ancient Greek "Krisis," meaning "choice" or "judgement," crisis was once a term imbued with positive connotations, signifying a moment of introspection and decision-making.
-However, in contemporary discourse, it has adopted a negative hue, synonymous with turmoil and instability.
+The term "crisis" comes from the ancient Greek word "Krisis," meaning "choice" or "judgment."
+Originally, it had a positive connotation, representing moments of introspection and decision-making.
+Today, however, it often carries a negative tone, associated with turmoil and instability.

-In my artistic inquiry, I confront the notion of creative crisis—the void left by conceived but unfinished works—by embracing the inherent potential within chaos.
-Through an iterative process of evaluation and meditation, crisis transforms into opportunity, heralding change and clarity.
-Yet, this transformation remains elusive, leaving artists suspended in a state of creative paralysis.
+In my artistic exploration, I confront the idea of creative crisis—the gap left by unfinished works—by embracing the potential within chaos.
+Through a process of evaluation and meditation, I aim to turn crisis into opportunity, fostering change and clarity.
+Yet, this transformation can be elusive, often leaving artists feeling creatively paralyzed.

-To navigate this labyrinth of uncertainty, I've crafted a mantra—a series of meditations designed to overcome various forms of artistic blockage.
-These meditations transcend individual contemplation, inviting viewers and curators to actively engage in the artistic process, thus becoming integral participants in the exploration of creative impasse.
+To navigate this uncertainty, I've developed a mantra—a series of meditations to help overcome artistic blockages.
+These meditations invite not just personal reflection but encourage viewers and curators to engage in the artistic process, making them active participants in exploring creative impasses.

-"It is hard in art to say anything" serves as a meditation on the interplay between psyche and art, failure and opportunity, and the symbiotic relationship between artists, curators, and audiences.
-Through a collaborative effort with Shivum Sharma, Anna Szczykutowicz, and Chris Aiken, the work manifests as a sequence of three sonic installations within a blue room—a space designed to provoke introspection and dialogue, echoing the complexities of the human condition.
+"It is hard in art to say anything" reflects on the connections between the mind and art, failure and opportunity, and the relationship among artists, curators, and audiences.
+In collaboration with Shivum Sharma, Anna Szczykutowicz, and Chris Aiken, this work takes the form of three sonic installations within a blue room—a space designed to inspire introspection and dialogue, resonating with the complexities of the human experience.

 2017